What to Do When a Loved One Has a Mental Illness (11 Tips)

 Well-meaning friends told them that she was just a teenager and not to worry so much.

 But this night, every parent’s worst nightmare happened.
-Their daughter had lit herself on fire, killing her and burning their house down in the process.
+Their daughter started a raging fire that killed her and burned the family house down in the process.

 This is an awful but true story from shortly after I graduated high school.
 I knew the girl somewhat well.
 Her sister was in my class.
 I also worked part-time at Mrs. Smith’s company.